jacklv999/mytest/读书笔记/ML&DL/CVPaper/GAN/Techniques for GANs.md

 ### 1. Abstract

-We present a variety of new architectural features and training procedures that we apply to the GANs framework
+Present a variety of architectural features and training technique apply to GAN

 ### 2. Introduction

-Training GANs requires finding a **Nash equil of a non-convex game with continuous, high dim params**.
+Training GANs is find **Nash equil of non-convex game with continuous, high dim params**.

 ### 3. Converging GAN

 ##### Feature matching

-In the beginning of training, $G$ only gives poor samples, so the $D$ is much close to 0 and therefore lead $L_{GD}$ to be infinite and gredient unstable.
+In begin, $G$ gives poor smpl, so  $D$ close to 0 and lead $L_{GD}$ to infinite/gredient unstbl

 Letting $f(x)$ denote activations on an layer of the $D$, our new objective for $G$ is:
 $$